farhankhan117/Skin-Cancer-Detection-/README.md

 ## 🧬 Diagnostic Categories (11 Classes)

 Each lesion is classified into one of 11 diagnostic categories, and the model outputs probability scores for all classes.

-## 🧬 Diagnostic Categories (11 Classes)

-Each lesion is classified into one of 11 diagnostic categories, and the model outputs probability scores for all classes.

 | Abbreviation | Diagnostic Category |